MicrosoftDocs/mesh-docs/mesh/Setup/Content/it-admin-led-trials.md

 | Mesh Host                                                                                   | Schedule and host Mesh immersive experiences and provide feedback         | **Yes**                |
 | Mesh Attendee                                                                               | Attend and participate in Mesh immersive experiences and provide feedback | **Yes**                |

+To see a list of your role assignments, see the [List Microsoft Entra role assignments - Microsoft Entra ID | Microsoft Learn ](/entra/identity/role-based-access-control/view-assignments).

 ## Activate a trial

 When you initiate a trial, you need to: